Gordon McCorkell

-Gordon McCorkell (born 1983, Barrhead, Renfrewshire) is a Scottish actor who is best known for the role of Derek "Deek" Henderson in River City from 2002 to 2012.
-He has also appeared in the Ford Kiernan and Greg Hemphill productions, Chewin' the Fat and as Winston's grandson Joe in the pilot episode of Still Game.
+Gordon McCorkell (born 1983) is a Scottish actor who is best known for the role of Derek "Deek" Henderson in River City from 2002 to 2012.
+He has also appeared in the Ford Kiernan and Greg Hemphill productions, Chewin' the Fat and as Winston's grandson Joe the boxer in the pilot episode of Still Game.
 He was a member of PACE Youth Theatre until 2002 but still is involved in activities.
 He also appeared as David in the BAFTA Award-winning children's drama Jeopardy (2002–2004).

 In June 2016, McCorkell was recognised by Glasgow's International Financial Services District for achieving top marks in his final exams.

-He was nominated for the award by Glasgow Kelvin College for his 'A' grade achieved on the HND Accountancy course, and is now looking for a trainee accountant position with a view to obtaining a professional accounting qualification.
+McCorkell was nominated for the award by Glasgow Kelvin College for his 'A' grade achieved on the HND Accountancy course.